The following beliefs are core to who we are and guide everything we do…

 Our rational minds are easily overwhelmed.
 People become paralysed when there's too much choice or complexity.
-So to help people understand, you must make sure the work you do is simple and repeatable.
+So to help people understand, we must make sure the work we do is simple and repeatable.

 We always look for ways to create mental short cuts to help people understand and recall what we’re asking of them.